jujubosh/shopify-sync-system/README.md

 The system includes automatic workflow updates to ensure the inventory workflow is always current:

-**GitHub Actions Automation** (`.github/workflows/update-workflow.yml`):
-- Automatically runs when retailer configs are pushed to Git
-- Updates inventory workflow with latest retailer options
-- Commits and pushes changes automatically
-- Comments on PRs when workflow is updated

 **Local Git Hooks**:
 ```bash
 # Setup automatic pre-commit hooks